Global PR Summit Canada 11

 This Summit is designed for senior-level professionals responsible for communications strategy, reputation, and influence:

-• Heads, Directors, and VPs of Communications, PR, and Corporate Affairs
+• Heads, Directors, and VPs of Communications, PR, and Corporate Affairs.

-• Marketing and Brand Leaders managing narrative and reputation
+• Marketing and Brand Leaders managing narrative and reputation in decentralized institutions.

 Why Attend